sublimehq/Packages/README.md

 4. Have multiple syntax tests
    and a set of performance measurements (old vs. new) when making significant changes.
+5. Be squashed on merge to keep the commit history linear.

 ### New Packages